Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

     ```

 ### Method 2
-1. Download the folder 'ClassroomWars'
+1. Download the folder '_ClassroomWars_'
 2. Ensure Pyhton software is installed on your computer.
 3. Open a terminal or command prompt, navigate to the folder and its location and type:
     ```bash